2013 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Madi

 On November 30, a low-pressure area formed south of India close to the equator.
 A day later, microwave satellite imagery revealed a broad low-level circulation center (LLCC).
 The system slowly drifted northeastward over the next couple of days and slowly intensified.
 Though the sea surface temperatures were good enough for tropical cyclogenesis, moderate vertical wind shear kept the system from strengthening too quickly.
 On December 5, the JTWC issued a TCFA on the system.
 The following day, the storm strengthened further, and the JTWC initiated advisories on the system, designating it as "06B".
 Around the same time, the IMD started tracking this system as Depression BOB 08.
 The storm remained nearly stationary over the next 24 hours.
 Early on December 7, the IMD further upgraded BOB 08 into a Deep Depression, and later upgrading it to Cyclonic Storm Madi about 370 km from Trincomalee, Sri Lanka.
+(Note: The name Madi (Dhivehi: މަޑި, [mäɖi]) was contributed by the Maldives and means "stingray" in Dhivehi.)

 Tracking slowly north-northwestward under the influence of a deep shortwave trough, the storm quickly intensified into a severe cyclonic storm.
 Madi accelerated slightly while maintaining a large area of convection.
 By December 8, Madi had developed an excellent poleward outflow, with deep convection wrapped into a well-defined center.
 Both the JTWC and IMD were reporting winds of 65 kn at the center.
 With this, the IMD upgraded Madi to a Very Severe Cyclonic Storm, the third in 2013.
 However, Madi moved into an area of increasing vertical wind shear, causing weakening.
 Madi's poleward track was explained by the strong subtropical ridge located to the east of the system.
 On December 9, the IMD reported that Madi had weakened into a Severe Cyclonic storm.
 Despite the wind shear, Madi developed an eye on December 10, and the JTWC assessed the system as a Category 1 equivalent for a second time.
 Against all expectations, the storm continued to track in a northerly direction, until later that day, when it made a sharp, sudden, southwestward turn.
 Madi started losing all its convection to the strong wind shear.
 Another subtropical ridge located over India had steered the system southwestward.
 On December 11, Madi's LLCC became clearly exposed after dry air wrapped around the southern part of the system.
 This weakened Madi into a Cyclonic Storm, and later into a deep depression.
 Overnight, Madi weakened further into a depression and crossed the Tamil Nadu coast close to Vedaranyam around 1330 UTC on December 12, 2013.
 It then emerged into the Palk Strait at 1530 UTC and crossed the Tamil Nadu coast again near Thondi at 1700 UTC on the same day.
 Colachel in Kanyakumari district of Tamil Nadu got the highest rainfall of 115 mm in 24 hours on December 13.